 - Incomplete or gaps in your data, like missing phone, email, address or even IP which can impact sales, marketing and business intelligence efforts.

-- How formatted does your data look in terms of punctuation & abbreviations i.e. misspelling of names, emails, CA for California, and international address formatting rules for global outreach?
+- How formatted does your data look in terms of punctuation & abbreviations i.e. the misspelling of names, emails, CA for California, and international address formatting rules for global outreach?

 Also, keep in mind that data will naturally degrade over time, as people move to a new house, change emails and phone numbers, leave companies and change job titles.
 Multiple data quality practices must be used to facilitate the above examples.
 Lucky for you we have the right guidance and tools to make it an easy process.